mscandan/mscandan/README.md

 - Python
 - C, C++, C#
 - JavaScript
+- SQL

+#### I have experience with several frameworks that I used them for different projects:
+- React, Angular
+- ExpressJS
+- Dotnet Core MVC, Razor Pages
+- MSSQL, PostgreSQL

 #### Fun facts about me:
 - I love coding with C/C++ more than any other programming language.